w-komor/wojtek10/README.md

-👋 Frontend architect | Frontend tech lead
+👋 Frontend architect | Technical lead

 💗 Specializing in Angular and Nest.js